johangithub/AFMAN11-217v1/chp6.md

 	+ 6.5.4.3.1.
 NOTE: The minimums published in FLIP must be the lowest possible minimums in accordance with TERPS criteria; however, MAJCOMs may establish higher minimums for their pilots.
 The visibility values determine whether a straightin approach may be flown.
 These values are based on all approach lighting being operational.
 When approach lighting is inoperative, the visibility minimums will normally be one-half mile higher or as listed in the airfield NOTAMS.
 If a circling approach is to be flown, the weather must be at or above both the published ceiling and visibility.

 	+ 6.5.4.3.2.
 NOTE: There may be situations when you are required to fly a circling approach which does not have a ceiling requirement published.
-In this case, the required ceiling will be the HAA plus 100 feet rounded up to the next one hundred foot value.
-For example, if the HAA is 757 feet, add 100 feet to get 857 feet and then round up to the nearest one hundred foot value, which would be 900 feet.
+In this case, <strong><em>the required ceiling will be the HAA plus 100 feet rounded up to the next one hundred foot value.</em></strong> For example, if the HAA is 757 feet, add 100 feet to get 857 feet and then round up to the nearest one hundred foot value, which would be 900 feet.
 Your ceiling for the approach must be at or above 900 feet.

 + 6.5.4.4.
 Aerodrome Sketch.